 The deal is this: the construct of quality has no meaning until the price of the product is put into considerations.
 I always ask entrepreneurs to build for the Minimum Viable Quality (MVQ) bounded by the product target price which market will respond.
 You can build rockets to fly around the world: that is an engineering possibility.
 But does that make a business sense if no one can afford it?
 Ask the makers of Concorde for answers.

-That brings me to Glo and 9Mobile (nee Etisalat NG) services: Glo continues to grow with its highly affordable service while Etisalat Nigeria was struggling with keeping customers before it got into crises.
+That brings me to Glo and 9Mobile (nee Etisalat NG) services: Glo continues to grow with its highly affordable service while 9Mobile struggles even with better service but at higher cost.
 I am not saying that you do not have to pursue the best possible quality you can.
-My point is that any quality metric without a price tag is meaningless.
+My point is that any quality metric without a price construct is meaningless.

 I know that Eko Hotels is a great place in Lagos but the price is huge.
 I can get a cheaper hotel for half the price in Ikoyi.
 If I rate that cheaper hotel with the same standard of Eko Hotels in my mind, I have not done justice to the review system.
 Etisalat NG could have delivered the best service but only few afforded it while Glo produced a service, not necessarily great, but widely affordable.
 The markets responded and Glo got ahead, at least it survived, while the remnants of Etisalat NG will become extinct on Monday.